Learning to know

 Learning to do

 Learning to do is about putting what we know into practice.
 It’s about solving problems and using the information that we have learnt.
-It is also about learning new skills - for example ball skills in PE, sending emails and being able to create great pieces of writing.
+It is also about learning new skills - for example ball skills in PE, pencil skills in art and being apply our knowledge for instance to create great pieces of writing.

 Learning to be